saketkc/pysradb/README.rst

 Quickstart
 **********

 A Google Colaboratory version of most used commands are available in this `Colab Notebook <https://colab.research.google.com/drive/1C60V-jkcNZiaCra_V5iEyFs318jgVoUR>`_ .
-Note that this does not require you to download the heavy SQLite file and uses the `SRAWeb` mode (explained below).
+Note that this requires only an active internet connection (no additional downloads are made).

 The following notebooks document all the possible features of `pysradb`: